RobTillaart/UUID/README.md

 rules so they may encode anything or being random.

-The UUID class only implements version 4, variant 1 with the badly chosen name **UUID_MODE_VARIANT4**.
+The UUID class only implements version 4, variant 1.
 The **UUID_MODE_RANDOM** of this UUID class is not one of the 8 official versions.
 It is not even version 8.